Waterloo Bridge (1931 film): Production

 Robert E. Sherwood had based his play on his own wartime experiences, including a chance meeting during a 1918 air raid with an American chorus girl turned streetwalker.
 The Broadway production opened on January 6, 1930 at the Fulton Theatre, where it ran for only 64 performances.
 Despite the fact it was neither a critical nor commercial success, film producer Carl Laemmle, Jr. considered it a prestige project and purchased the film rights for Universal Pictures.

-Having been impressed by the film Journey's End (1930), Laemmle hired its director, James Whale, to helm Waterloo Bridge.
-Sherwood's play had evolved into a war film in the original screenplay, and Benn Levy was hired to restore it to a character drama, while Tom Reed provided "continuity and additional dialogue."
+Having been impressed by the film Journey's End (1930), Laemmle hired James Whale to direct Waterloo Bridge.
+Sherwood's play had evolved into a war film in the original screenplay, Benn Levy was hired to restore it to a character drama, and Tom Reed provided "continuity and additional dialogue."
 Because Universal was undergoing financial problems, Laemmle budgeted the film at $252,000 and gave Whale a 26-day shooting schedule.

 Rose Hobart, under contract to Universal, was assigned the role of Myra Deauville but declined it when she learned the studio did not intend to renew her contract.
 She was replaced by Mae Clarke, a Columbia Pictures contract player now best known to audiences as the woman whose face was the target of half a grapefruit shoved into it by James Cagney in The Public Enemy.
 "I think Whale saw something I know I had then", Clarke later recalled, "and that was a basic confusion and insecurity I didn't mind projecting into my work."
 She enjoyed working with the director, who "wanted to see what you thought of it," she said.
-"He wouldn't say how to do it, he would tell you what was happening."
+"He wouldn't say how to do it.
+He would tell you what was happening."

 Less experienced co-star Kent Douglass, later known as Douglass Montgomery, required a great deal of attention from Whale, who shut down production for three days while he worked with the novice actor.
 Also in the cast was Bette Davis who, in the small role of Janet Cronin, was listed sixth out of nine in the opening credits and was ignored by all the critics.
 "Perfectly logical," Davis later recalled.
 "I had about four lines ...
 I yearned all during shooting to play Myra.
 I could have!"

 Whale completed the film $50,000 under budget, and Laemmle was so impressed he gave the director the choice of any property the studio had in the planning stages.
-He selected Frankenstein and went on to become one of the leading directors at Universal.
+He selected Frankenstein and became one of the leading directors at Universal.